-Between 2010 and 2014, the foreign-born population in North Dakota grew by 62.4 percent.
+Between 2010 and 2016, the foreign-born population in North Dakota grew by faster than any other state.
 No other state experienced anywhere near as rapid growth.
-Over 27,000 immigrants call North Dakota home and are contributing to the state through taxes and consumer spending.
+Almost 24,000 immigrants call North Dakota home and are contributing to the state through taxes and consumer spending.
 They are also filling important jobs in the labor market in industries such as psychiatry and traveler accommodation.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 This is equally true in North Dakota, where immigrants are far more likely to be of working age than the U.S.-born population.

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
 North Dakota is currently home to more than 1,000 foreign-born entrepreneurs.
 Such business owners are creating real and meaningful economic opportunities to local, U.S.-born workers.

 Nationally, immigrants earned $1.4 trillion in 2016 and contributed more than $117 billion in state and local taxes, as well as almost $262 billion in federal taxes.
 This left them with more than $1.0 billion in spending power.
 Immigrants in North Dakota play an important role contributing to the state’s economy both as consumers and taxpayers.